cloudcompass/ToIPLabs/GetWallet.md

 The BC Wallet comes pre-configured to work with the ledgers you are likely to encounter in running PoCs and production applications from BC Gov. The Wallet is intended primarily for the use of residents of BC, but is available to anyone as a general purpose Aries wallet.

-That's it for the special instructions!
-Please return to the instructions for application you are using.

 ## Trinsic Wallet